Forming a US LLC from India: Complete Guide (2026)

 Can an Indian resident legally form and fund a US LLC?

 Yes.
-Unlike some jurisdictions that restrict overseas equity investment under personal foreign exchange quotas, India's LRS explicitly permits capital account transactions including direct investment in overseas entities.
+India's LRS explicitly permits capital account transactions including direct investment in overseas entities.
 The $250,000 per financial year limit applies.
 The investment is reported through the AD bank, which files Form ODI Part I with the RBI.
+This is one of the more permissive frameworks among major developing economies.

 Do Indian founders need to pay US income tax on the LLC's earnings?

-A single-member LLC owned by a non-US person with no US permanent establishment generally has no US income tax liability on business profits.
-The LLC is a disregarded entity for US tax purposes, and under the India-US DTAA, business profits are taxable only in India (unless attributable to a US PE).
-However, Form 5472 is required annually regardless of tax liability, and US-source income types (interest, royalties, certain service fees) may be subject to US withholding.
+Generally no, if you have no US permanent establishment.
+The LLC is disregarded for US tax purposes, and under the India-US DTAA, business profits are taxable only in India unless attributable to a US PE.
+But Form 5472 is still required annually regardless of tax liability, and US-source income types (interest, royalties, certain service fees) may be subject to US withholding.

 Estimated annual recurring costs: